graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Call {AddFieldDigestsToExecutionGroup(executionGroup, path, objectValue,
       responseKey, fieldDigests)}.
 - Return {resultMap}.

-- Otherwise:
-  - Let {selectionDetailsByPath} be the map in {selectionDetailsByPathByDeliveryGroup} for {deliveryGroup}; if no such map exists, create it as an empty map.
-  - Let {selectionDetails} be the list in {selectionDetailsByPath} for {path};
-    if no such list exists, create it as an empty map.
-  - For each {groupedFieldSet} as {responseKey} and {fieldDigests}:
-    - Let {g} be the list in {f} for {path}; if no such list exists, create it as an empty map.

 Note: {resultMap} is ordered by which fields appear first in the operation.
 This is explained in greater detail in the Field Collection section below.